mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 Assuming you are building for POSIX using native kernel sockets, compile the application by:

 ```
-  mirage configure --unix --socket
+  mirage configure --unix
   mirage build
   mirage run   # Or ./main.native
 ```

-If you are building for a different Mirage platform, change the `--unix --socket` switches appropriately (presently either `--xen` or `--unix --direct`).
+If you are building for a different Mirage platform, change the `--unix` switches appropriately (presently either `--xen` or `--unix`).

 ###Solution